Useful websites for puzzle solving

 There are various useful tools available online, which will assist with various tasks.
 For example, do you want to:

-- Identify A Cipher
+- Identify Cipher Type

 If you have some ciphertext, but don't know what cipher was used to produce it, then this amazing online tool will generate some statistics from the ciphertext, and match those against statistics for each cipher in the ACA cipher list.
 It then ranks the ACA ciphers in order of "similarity" to your ciphertext, and I've found it to be pretty accurate (although it's based on the assumption that the plaintext is natural English).